tunnell/wax/_sources/installation.txt

 If you have Python 3.3, skip this.

-cito, due to the dependencies, is only tested on Python3.3.
+`cito`, due to the dependencies, is only tested on Python3.3.
 To install this on Ubuntu 12 LTS, please run the following, which is inspired from
 `here <http://linuxg.net/how-to-install-python-3-3-on-ubuntu-13-04-12-10-and-12-04/>`_::